ZakariaYusuf11/AI-Chatbot/README.md

 # 🤖 AI Chatbot - DevOps Deployment on Azure

 This is a **production-ready, cloud-native AI chatbot** deployed on Microsoft Azure using a full DevOps pipeline.
 It’s modular, scalable, and mirrors real-world enterprise cloud deployment practices using Terraform, Docker, Kubernetes (AKS), GitHub Actions, and Azure-native services.
+➡️ Now includes **monitoring with Prometheus + Grafana** for real-time observability.

 ---